 Snorkeling and scuba-diving opportunities draw aficionados from around the world to the vast underwater preserve of Exuma Cays Land and Sea Park and to the island group's other exotic limestone and coral reefs, blue holes, drop-offs, and caves.
 Dive centers in George Town and Staniel Cay provide air fills and equipment.

 The fishing, too, is superb here, and the "flats" on Great Exuma's west side are famous for bonefishing.
 You can find (if you're lucky) blue marlin on both sides of Exuma Sound, as well as sailfish, wahoo, and white marlin, plus others.

 The Exumas are among the friendliest islands in The Bahamas; the people are warmhearted and not (yet) spoiled by tourism, seeming genuinely delighted to receive and welcome visitors.
 They grow a lot of their own food, including cassava, onions, cabbages, and pigeon peas, on the acres their ancestors worked as slaves.
 Many fruits grow on the cays, including guavas, mangoes, and avocados.
-At Government Wharf in George Town, you can watch these fruits being loaded for shipment to Nassau.
+At Government Dock in George Town, you can watch these fruits being loaded for shipment to Nassau.
 The sponge industry is being revived locally, too; this product of the sea is found in shallow waters and creeks to the south side of the Exumas.